 - $10,000 of property damage coverage per accident

-An FR-44 insurance policy is similar to an SR-22, in that it's an auto insurance policy with an endorsement.
+An FR-44 insurance policy is similar to an SR-22 in that it's an auto insurance policy with an endorsement.
 The insurer electronically files a certificate of financial responsibility with the state of Florida to show proof that you're carrying the required liability insurance coverage.
-And if there's a lapse in coverage, such as if your policy is canceled or lapses due to nonpayment, your insurer must notify the state that coverage is no longer in place.
+If there's a lapse in coverage, such as if your policy is canceled or lapses due to nonpayment, your insurer must notify the state that coverage is no longer in place.

 - $100,000 of bodily injury liability coverage per person injured in an accident

 - $300,000 of bodily injury liability coverage per accident